zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/priv_beacon_srv.rst

 Specification version 1.1, and controls the mesh node's Private Beacon state, Private GATT Proxy state and Private Node Identity state.

-The Private Beacons feature adds privacy to the different Bluetooth mesh beacons by periodically randomizing the beacon input data.
+The Private Beacons feature adds privacy to the different Bluetooth Mesh beacons by periodically randomizing the beacon input data.
 This protects the mesh node from being tracked by devices outside the mesh network, and hides the network's IV index, IV update and the Key Refresh state.
 The Private Beacon Server